 A writer Ms Feticu believed that she had recovered a stolen Picasso called Tete d’alequin (Harlequins Head), but it looked to have been a prank.
 She received an anonymous letter.
 Instructing her to look for it in a forest in Romania.
 Where the work was buried and wrapped in plastic.

-The 700,000 pound painting was part of haul stolen over 6 years ago from the Kunsthal museum Rotterdam in the Netherlands.
+The 700,000-pound painting was part of haul stolen over 6 years ago from the Kunsthal museum Rotterdam in the Netherlands.
 It was theft that was undertaken by Romanian thieves, who burst in through the emergency exits and took seven paintings which included Picasso Matisse and Gauguin.

 In 2013, 4 Romanians were convicted for the crime.
 But the artworks have yet to be recovered.

 Ms Feticu handed the painting over to the Dutch authorities.
 After doing this she received an email.
-Stating that it was part of a performance By a couple of Directors collective known as Berlin.
-It was part of an art Project about a dutch forger called Geert Jan Jansen called “True Copy”
+Stating that it was part of a performance by a couple of Directors collective known as Berlin.
+It was part of an art project about a dutch forger called Geert Jan Jansen called “True Copy”

 Requiring some restoration work, a priest instead of calling the local authorities, arranged for a local school teacher to restore it….

-Looking at its before picture it is a the wooden Carving of St George wearing a suit of armour on horseback battling a dragon
+Looking at its before picture it is a wooden Carving of St George wearing a suit of armour on horseback battling a dragon

 Post restoration it has now been covered in bright colours and the sculptures face is bright pink.
 It has been compared to a Disney character it has a hint of a child’s play mobile toy.

 Robert Indiana died in May.
 He was born in 1928 as in New Castle, Indiana.
-Indiana’s most known work is comprised of alot of iconic, simple, strong images, including stars numbers and short words like EAT or Hope.
+Indiana’s most known work is comprised of a lot of iconic, simple, strong images, including stars numbers and short words like EAT or Hope.
 He created prints painting and sculptures

 He was most famous for his series around the word Love, it is extremely recognisable.
-The word love being arranged in square shape where the L sites on top of the V and and a leaning O sits on the E. You can see examples of his work here on his site.
+The word love being arranged in square shape where the L sites on top of the V and a leaning O sits on the E. You can see examples of his work here on his site.

 Was born February 9, 1931 – November 28, 2018